warp-ds/tech-docs/docs/classes/table-layout.md

 </table>
 ```

+## Applying conditionally

 ### Breakpoints and media queries
 You can also use variant modifiers to target media queries like responsive breakpoints, dark mode, prefers-reduced-motion, and more.
 For example, use `md:table-fixed` to apply the `table-fixed` utility at only medium screen sizes and above.

 ```html
 <table class="md:table-fixed">